zowe/docs-site/docs/user-guide/api-mediation/configuration-client-certificates.md

 There are two methods to enable client certificate functionality:
 * The original and default method via ZSS
 * The newer and recommended method via the internal mapper component of API Mediation Layer
-The internal mapper is simpler to configure and provides more functionality than ZSS.
+The internal API ML mapper is simpler to configure and provides more functionality than ZSS.

 Review this article to learn about the required configuration to authenticate with either method.